 4.1.7 Understand Electrical Waste legislation:

 The WEEE regulations are a set of environmental regulations that are designed to ensure that any electrical equipment is recycled, reused, or disposed of in an ethical and non-environmentally impacting way.
 Within companies, any electrical material or devices are in most situations, disposed of in specialist bins that external contractors will take away and do the recycling of the materials if they cannot be reused again, however, in some situations, some of the electrical devices may need to be destroyed beyond any repair or reuse as these may store personal and sensitive information, and must be disposed of destructively.
-In small groups of 2-3 reflect on the disposal of electrical equipment, research and discuss the main minerals found in most electrical devices and the current issue of e-waste in the UK. o key features: governs the safe and environmentally responsible disposal of electrical equipment
+WEEE legislation is necessary because electrical equipment contains toxic materials, such as lead and mercury, which can cause environmental damage if disposed of incorrectly.
+In addition, most IT equipment stores personal or organisational data, meaning unsafe disposal can lead to data breaches and security incidents.
+Under WEEE, organisations are required to use authorised disposal routes and ensure equipment is recycled or treated safely.
+Consider what mineral resources are used in most electronic devices, how are these found/collected/created? what environmental impact does the gathering of these resources have on the globe?
+The following video shows, the poppular TV show Gold Rush and the efforts of miners to get as much gold as they can mine.
+Reflect on the images in the video and the equipment that is used and the materials that these use to get to the gold.
+Now we should think, what electronics we have in our cupboards and draws that we no longer use.
+What would be done with these?
+In small groups of 2-3 reflect on the disposal of electrical equipment, research and discuss the main minerals found in most electrical devices and the current issue of e-waste in the UK. o key features: governs the safe and environmentally responsible disposal of electrical equipment What the Legislation says Waste Electrical and Electronic Equipment RegulationsA medium-sized UK financial services company undertook a routine IT refresh, replacing over 120 desktop PCs, laptops, and network switches.
+Due to time pressure and a lack of clear internal procedures, the organisation instructed facilities staff to remove the old equipment.
+The devices were collected by a general waste contractor, not a licensed WEEE disposal provider.

 4.1.8 Understand the interrelationships between digital support and securityand digital legislation, and make judgements about the impact on organisations, society and individuals.